The Computational Advantage of MIP* Vanishes in the Presence of Noise

-\paragraph{Answer reduction with the Hadamard code} As mentioned above, we obtain $O(1)$-sized answers in the noiseless setting by applying the code-based answer reduction of~\cite{neexp}, with the code chosen to be the Hadamard code.
+As mentioned above, we obtain $O(1)$-sized answers in the noiseless setting by applying the code-based answer reduction of~\cite{neexp}, with the code chosen to be the Hadamard code.
 To implement this required two new technical components.
 First, we showed a \emph{quantum-sound subset tester} for the Hadamard code: essentially, an interactive protocol that forces the provers to respond with the values of a subset $F$ of the coordinates of a Hadamard codeword, where $F$ is sampled from some (not necessarily uniform) distribution.
 Our proof of this result is essentially a generalization of the Fourier-analytic proof of the quantum soundness of the BLR test~\cite{BLR,NV17}.
 Secondly, the answer reduction procedure in~\cite{neexp} only works if the code has a relative distance close to $1$ (i.e., distinct codewords differ on almost all locations), whereas the Hadamard code has a distance $1/2$.
 To overcome this, we slightly modified the answer-reduced verifier's protocol of~\cite{neexp} by querying a large constant number of ``dummy coordinates" from the provers.
 It is worth mentioning that the answer reduction procedure from~\cite{neexp} is different from the procedure used in~\cite{JNVWY'20}; the former works for any error-correcting code satisfying certain properties but does not yield protocols that can be recursively compressed, whereas the latter is specialized to the low-degree code but is compatible with recursive compression.
-In the end, we are in effect using both versions of answer reduction: the \cite{JNVWY'20} version inside the recursive compression to obtain a protocol for $\RE$, and then two layers of the~\cite{neexp} version to bring the answer size successively down from polynomial to logarithmic, using the low-degree code, and from logarithmic to constant, using the Hadamard code.

-We remark that it might be possible to achieve constant answer size by repeatedly applying the answer reduction technique of \cite{JNVWY'20}, but we decide to proceed with the current approach for a one-shot solution.
-An alternative way to modify the answer reduction technique from \cite{neexp} is to use the low-degree code concatenated with the Hadamard code.
-However, our approach of applying two rounds of answer reduction is functionally equivalent while being easier to analyze.